FullScreenShenanigans/ModAttachr/README.md

 # ModAttachr

-An addon for for extensible modding functionality.
+An addon to define extensibility triggers for projects for modding.
 "Mods" register triggers such as "onModEnable" or "onReset" that can be triggered.